 Reducing consumption reduces suffering!
 It also happens to be great for your overall health and for the environment.

-Let's go back to slower-growth breeds (see "A Case For Slower Growth" (PDF) from ASPCA for more).
+Let's go back to slower-growth breeds (see University of Guelph study on slower growing chickens. from ASPCA for more).

 Let's move birds into a richer environment where they can nest, perch, forage, and engage in other natural behaviors.